 Every Edge customer can create their own developer portal, either in the cloud or on-premises with Apigee Edge for Private Cloud.

 Apigee Edge enables you to create two types of portals:

-- Integrated portal which can be instantly provisioned (available in the New Edge UI only).
+- Integrated portal which can be instantly provisioned.
 See Build your integrated portal.